uepg/laravel-sybase/README.md

 # sybase-eloquent
-Eloquent module to run Sybase with minimal problems.
+Eloquent module to run Sybase with minimal problems using Laravel 5.x.